Tim-Barton/Tim-Barton.github.io/_drafts/people-arent-resources.md

 - normally with very little lead time,
 - while their prices may differ, any difference in quality is usually negligible.

-This in no way describes Engineers, and yet I have on multiple occasions had a conversation along the lines of
+This in no way describes Engineers, and yet I have on multiple occasions had to explain that replacing the about-to-take-leave Senior Engineer with a decade's experience on the system with a Junior Engineer who's fresh out of uni is not going to keep a project on track.
+(Ok, I'll admit to a bit of peotic licence here: I've never had to explain anything *quite* that egregious, but I've still had similar conversations, and it does illustrate my point rather nicely I think)

-Me: Engineer X is going on leave for 2 weeks and their tasks are on the critical path
+Engineers come in a wide variety of skills, knowledge, and backgrounds, and getting the best out of them requires understanding those aspects, and assigning them work as appropriate.